gammu/gammu/readme.txt

       phone, please report model and firmware version.

    15.5100, 6100, 6610, 7210, 7250
-      * I don't have ToDo and FM support
-      You need to provide sniffs
+      * I don't have ToDo, FM support, restoring pbk, SyncMl settings, Notes You need to provide sniffs

    AT section